 No. But people convicted of not transporting a child in a proper safety restraint (car seat) can elect to complete an education course in exchange for reduced penalties.
 See question 3.

 The judge will issue a bench warrant, and the Nevada DMV may suspend the person's license.
-In that case, it is advised that the defendant hire an attorney to try to recall ("quash") the warrant and reinstate the license.
+In that case, it is advised that the defendant hire an attorney to try to recall ("quash") the warrant and reinstate the license.8

 The Nevada DMV treats commercial driver's licenses (CDLs) and regular driver's licenses the same.
-Merely failing to wear a seat belt carries no demerit points on the person's CDL, but letting someone unlawfully travel in the back of a pickup carries one (1) demerit point.
+Merely failing to wear a safety belt carries no demerit points on the person's CDL, but letting someone unlawfully travel in the back of a pickup carries one (1) demerit point.
 See question 5 for more information.

 Contact an attorney in your home state.
 Every DMV has its own rules and regulations.